+ What is Yo Re Mi?

 You may be called on to assist with redirecting unsafe or disruptive behavior using progressive education language and techniques.
 Please review the Yo Re Mi Teacher Information Sheet or Yo Re Mi Parent Information Sheet before the start of classes and contact us with any questions or concerns you may have.

 Yes, we provide introductory, half-day and full-day professional development workshops that teach educators how to immediately implement yoga, mindfulness and breathing techniques with their students to increase focus, self-regulation, SEL and assist during transitions.
-Contact us for more details and pricing.
+If you want to incorporate yoga and mindfulness throughout the school day with your students, contact us to learn more and get started.

 Yes, we have worked with various organizations to provide musical yoga entertainment for special events including The Brooklyn Children’s Museum, Tribeca Film Festival, Hudson Eats at Brookfield Place and Habana Works.